-At theatres, seats decide the quality of viewing experience and the same holds true for Sydney Opera House as well.
+Your seat decides the quality of your viewing experience at theatres, and the same holds for the Sydney Opera House.

-That’s why, before booking their Sydney Opera House shows, visitors want to know the best seats for viewing the performance.
+That’s why visitors want to know the best seats for viewing the performance before booking their Sydney Opera House shows.

 In this article, we share the best place to sit for the best possible experience in Sydney Opera House’s different halls.